darrenjtaylor/dotfiles/README.md

 Not really a requirement, but definitely a nice-to-have when working with APIs.
 May already be installed on some distros.

     sudo apt install jq

+### Install tree (I like to see the overall folder structure for projects sometimes...)

+    sudo apt install tree

 ### Install neovim